-As first impressions are big impressions, and the goal is to get as many people as possible into the home to see the house, and then you’re going to start taking applications.
+First impressions are important, and the goal is to get as many people as possible to see the house, and then you are going to start taking applications.

-These are some of the things that we do when we first come out to a house.
-Like, if you were to call us and we came out to your house, walk the property, these are some of the items that we’re gonna be looking at.
+These are some of the things that we do when we first come visit a house.
+If you were to call us and we came out to your house, walk the property, these are some of the items that we are going to look at.

-Like, I was just at a house not long ago, and I was driving, so I had been talking to this owner, and he was wondering, “Hey, why aren’t we getting more activity?”
+For example, I was at a house not long ago, I had been talking to the owner, and he was wondering, “Hey, why aren’t we getting more activity?”

-I hadn’t been to this house, so I drove out there, and as I was driving through the neighborhood, I kind of understood a little bit of the difficulty.
+I hadn’t been to this house until he called, so I drove out there, and as I was driving through the neighborhood, I understood a little bit of the difficulty.

-There was a lot of trash on the streets, some loitering, some things like that.
+The neighborhood scene where his property was located was not great.
+There was a lot of trash on the streets, some loitering, things like that.

 This is something beyond your control.